 Better than flipping a coin?

-While it is certainly possible to get 35 (or more) games correct out of the 56 games just by flipping a coin, the chance of this happening is approximately 4.1%.
+It is certainly possible to get 31 (or more) games correct out of the 56 games just by flipping a coin.
+In fact, the chance of this happening is approximately 25.2%.

-In other words, if 56 coins were to be tossed over and over again 100 times, then on fewer than 5 of these occasions would they would be able to correctly predict as many as the 35 winners predicted by the Bradley-Terry model.
-There is therefore moderately strong evidence that the Bradley-Terry model is in fact doing better than just flipping a coin.
+In other words, if 56 coins were to be tossed over and over again 100 times, then 25 of these occasions they would be able to correctly predict as many as the 31 winners predicted by the Bradley-Terry model.
+There is therefore no evidence that the Bradley-Terry model is in fact doing better than just flipping a coin.